Is Your Child Ready for a Cellphone?

 - Higher tablet use was associated with decreased sleep efficiency and increased minutes of wake time after sleep onset

 Then there's the social-emotional issues for your kids that come with having what I like to refer to as their "most personal, personal possession. " a cellphone of their own.
 As a mom or dad, you may find yourself wondering if your child has developed or will develop things like Phantom Vibration Syndrome, that's where a phone is set to vibrate and even if it doesn't you think it does.
 Robert Rosenberger from the Georgia Tech wrote a paper pointing out how prevalent it actually is-noting that in two studies, 70 to 90 percent of participants reported they had experienced it.
 Or maybe they'll end up with the popular Nomophobia, a severe mobile phone induced anxiety, it can happen because of the dopamine/cortisol effect.
-Or they may have to deal with FOMO, Fear of Missing out- which happens when kids see what their friends are doing and are stressed because their not doing it--or weren't asked to participate.
+Or they may have to deal with FOMO, Fear of Missing out- which happens when kids see what their friends are doing and are stressed because they're not doing it--or weren't asked to participate.

 - Smartphone addiction starts with a smartphone!
 We've all seen kids literally glued to their phones.
 Some may in fact have developed a biological "need" or dependence on their phones that can result in depression, anxiety and many other classic indicators of addictions.
 Dr. Kimberly Young, internet addiction expert has given Tech Wellness her Smartphone Addiction test and a list of symptoms .
 Dr. Young advises a "Digital Diet," and remembering that our phones are "treats" and not the veggies, protein or healthy fruits we need to sustain ourselves and be healthy and productive.